Copyright (c) 2023

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-Sandesh Codhadu said about 12 years ago:Doesn't work with the given command: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); Comes up with a syntax error: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); // Error: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); // // Error: Syntax error // But works when i source it from File> Source Script Would be great if you could fix that eval syntax!
+Sandesh Codhadu said over 12 years ago:Doesn't work with the given command: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); Comes up with a syntax error: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); // Error: eval("source "" + `internalVar -usd` + "seths/pinLiner/pinLiner.mel""); // // Error: Syntax error // But works when i source it from File> Source Script Would be great if you could fix that eval syntax!

-kinetiknz said over 14 years ago:This script doesnt seem to load?
+kinetiknz said almost 15 years ago:This script doesnt seem to load?